Awakenight/cse15l-lab-reports/Week 1 Lab Report.md

 3. ls -lat
 4. ls -a
 5. ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username
-6. p /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
+6. cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
 7. cat /home/linux/ieng6/cs15lfa22/public/hello.txt

-Some have been already disscused in lecture, and other have not.
-Here's the list of all the commands inputed within the terminal
+Here's what the list of all the commands look like when inputed within the terminal.

 ![Image](Screenshot 2022-09-30 154653.png)

+Here's a list of what some of the commands do.
+> ~ - stands for home directory
+> cd <path> - changes your directory to swith which folder the shell is working from
+> ls <path> - Lists out the files and folders within the current directory
+> cat <file1> <file2> ... - Is used to print out contents from either single or mutltiple files

 ## Errors with logging with ssh
 ![Image](Screenshot 2022-09-30 155015.png)